cyverse-gis/data2science/README.md

 `pip install d2spy`

+<br>

+### Example Python Code

 This repo contains example juypter notebooks that use D2S as a starting point for a machine learning workflow.

-<br>

-### Run locally

 clone this repository
 `git clone https://github.com/cyverse-gis/data2science.git`